KrusnikViers/MineMap/README.md

 # MineMap
-Map builder for official minecraft realms.
+Online map for official minecraft realms.

 ### Running
 Fill the configuration file (same as configuration.json.example).
-This file should be mounted during the `run`
+This file should be mounted during the `run` command.

-Container could be started with this command:
+Default run command: `docker run -d -v [path/to/configuration.json]:/configuration.json --name minemap-instance --restart always -p 80:80 viers/minemap`,
-`docker run -d -v [path/to/configuration.json]:/configuration.json --name minemap-instance --restart always -p 80:80 minemap-image`
+where:

 * `-d` - Detach after launch.
 To see logs, use `docker logs --follow minemap-instance`.
 * `-v` - Pass file into container.
 Replace `[path/to/configuration.json]` with absolute path to filled configuration file.